-To get a pass, students have to demonstrate a basic knowledge of all the course topics; in particular, they must be capable of: correctly using Python's main instructions and built-in functions (assignment, conditional execution, iteration, input/output), processing simple and structured data types, writing a program in the form of a user-defined function, and coding basic operations for file input/output; students must also be capable of describing in natural language the algorithms they have coded in Python.
+To get a pass, students have to demonstrate a basic knowledge of all the course topics; in particular, for the Python language this means being capable of correctly using its main instructions (assignment, conditional execution, iteration, input/output), basic processing of simple and structured data types, writing a program in the form of a user-defined function, and coding basic operations for file input/output; students should also be capable of describing in natural language the algorithms they have coded in Python.

-The final grade, expressed in a numeric scale from 18 to 30, will be defined through an overall evaluation of the written and oral tests on the basis of the following criteria: degree of understanding of the course topics, logic followed for algorithm design, level of complexity of problems for which the student will be capable of designing an algorithm and of coding it as a suitable Python program, and cofrrectness of speech.
+The final grade, expressed in a numeric scale from 18 to 30, will be defined through an overall evaluation of the whole written test (and oral test, if any) on the basis of the following criteria: degree of understanding of the course topics, logic followed for algorithm design, level of complexity of problems for which the student will be capable of designing an algorithm and of expressing it as a suitable Python program.

-Two alternative textbooks, available in different editions (in Italian), are suggested for computer architecture and organization, and binary information representation:
+Two alternative textbooks, available in different editions, are suggested for binary information representation and computer architecture and organization:

 - Stefano Ceri, Dino Mandrioli, Licia Sbattella, "Informatica: arte e mestiere", McGraw-Hill.